mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 ### Hard for users

-Today we use dozens of different libraries when building systems or analyzing data.
-New libraries arise frequently, so it's hard for users to become experts in all of them.
-They have come to trust that library developers will make things easy for them by adhering to custom standard APIs, by providing good error messages, and easily navigable objects.
-Because of this we're starting to see the rise of standard APIs like Numpy's array computing API, Scikit-Learn's fit/transform/predict Estimator API, and so on.
+Today we use a large and rapidly changing set of different libraries.
+It's hard for users to become experts in all of them.
+Increasingly we rely on new libraries making it easy for us by adhering to standard APIs, providing informative error messages that lead to good behavior, and so on..

-How to turn your objects into a bytestream probably isn't in the quickstart, and so it probably isn't something that the majority of users will end up learning about.
-Adhering to standards helps to empower users immediately without asking them to invest in training up on new libraries.

 ### Hard for other libraries

-Other libraries that need to interact with yours *definitely* won't read the documentation, and even if they did it's not sensible for every library to special case every other library's favorite method to turn their objects into bytes.
+Other libraries that need to interact *definitely* won't read the documentation, and even if they did it's not sensible for every library to special case every other library's favorite method to turn their objects into bytes.
 Ecosystems of libraries depend strongly on the presence of protocols